TusharParihar13/rfm-segmentation-churn-analysis/README.md

 ## 📈 Key Findings

-> ⚠️ Replace the values below with your actual outputs after running the notebook.

 - **Churn Rate:** ~40.90% of customers have not purchased in the last 180 days
 - **Revenue at Risk:** ₹2,000,556 from churned customers — 13.7% of total historical revenue
 - **Champions** (top 1288 of customers) drive ~9813222.27  of total revenue